What is a Single Payer System?

-Australia: Australia has had a Medicare for all system since 1984, which is publicly funded, but allows for a private option in addition at extra cost.
+Australia: Australia has had a Medicare for all system since 1984, which is publicly funded, but allows for a private option also at extra cost.
 The cost of the basic system is a 1.5% income tax levy.
 There is an exception for low-earners and an extra 1% tax for high earners.

 In the U.S. our current system includes much higher taxes and the requirement for most of us to obtain private insurance as well.

 Canada: Canada’s single payer system was set forth by the provisions of the Canada Health Act of 1984 works on a sliding scale based on income.
 Most people in a region have the same plan, with the same benefits.
-Since doctor payouts aren’t as high it has led some doctors to seek employment in the US.
+Since doctor payouts aren’t as high, it has led some doctors to seek employment in the US.

 Our system is more expensive, but typically our higher-end private insurance can buy shorter wait times and higher end treatments.
 It does not buy less expensive medication.
-For instance the comparatively low cost of Canadian drugs has led to many Americans using Canadian pharmacies.
+For instance, the comparatively low cost of Canadian drugs has led to many Americans using Canadian pharmacies.

 UK: In the UK different countries have different systems with different mechanics.
 However, each system is paid for in a single payer fashion via taxation and is free at the point of need for the public.
-There are also private and employer based options in the UK, although they account for a relatively small part of their health care system.
+There are also private and employer-based options in the UK, although they account for a relatively small part of their health care system.

-As with the other universal single payer systems, the UK provides a less expensive and technically mixed market, approach to health care.
+As with the other universal single payer systems, the UK provides a less expensive and technically a mixed market, approach to health care.